 - i.
 The design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
 Roof coverings must prevent any external moisture from passing into the internal environment of the dwelling. - iii.
 Structural elements outside the parameters of regional Approved Documents A must be supported by structural calculations provided by a suitably qualified expert. - iv.
-The materials, design and construction must meet the relevant Building Regulations, British Standards, Eurocodes and other statutory requirements.
+The materials, design and construction must meet the relevant regional building regulations.